josh-tobin/gps/docs/index.md

 It includes a complete robot controller and sensor interface for the PR2 robot via ROS, and an interface for simulated agents in Box2D and Mujoco.
 Source code is available on [GitHub](https://github.com/cbfinn/gps).

-While the core functionality is fully implemented and tested, the code base is **a work in progress**.
+While the core functionality is fully implemented and tested, the codebase is **a work in progress**.
 See the [FAQ](faq.html) for information on planned future additions to the code.

 *****